rbisschops/homeassistant_old/README.md

 Some projects I have planned:
 * MySensors:
   * Water meter sensor version 2.0
-  * Light sensor to support better sunscreen control
+  * Light sensor to support better sunscreen control based on ESP32
+  * Presence sensors for the garbage binds based on ESP32 with Bluetooth beacons
-  * Water temperature sensors for monitoring and tuning the heating system
+  * Water temperature sensors for monitoring and tuning the heating system (aka zone based heating system)
 * Add camera's for home security
 * Add motion sensors and automations to switch on lights for orientation at night time

-Many ideas.
-Too little time!
+Many ideas, too little time!
 I will add some more projects later.

 # [Development](#development)